teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 and capability-checked services. `Mediabot::Plugin::InvocationV3` exposes only bounded copies of nick, channel, command, arguments, source and private/public state.
 It contains private output sinks that the plugin cannot inspect.
+Its `principal()` accessor returns an immutable `PrincipalV3`: authenticated state, numeric user id, bounded account name, normalized global level and the current channel level.
+The core derives those values from the command context;
+the plugin cannot recover the mutable user object.
+Quote writes additionally require an opaque runtime origin carried only by core-created invocations, so constructing a lookalike invocation cannot forge a channel or principal.

 The invocation also exposes `activation_mode`, `config`, `config_value` and `output_allowed`.
 In `observe` mode the handler executes, but reply/notice sinks